Go tips and tricks: almost everything about imports

 }

-Here, the package registers the png format with the image package, basically giving it instructions on what to do when it encounters a png image.
+package, basically giving it instructions on what to do when it encounters a png image.

-The same happens in github.com/go-sql-driver/mysql:
+The same happens in github.com/go-sql-driver/mysql

 func init() {